THE easiest 3 ingredient soap recipe - The Soap Coach

 Coconut Oil soap is to me, incredibly versatile.
 It is one of the few oils you can use on it's own to make soap (the other is olive oil).

 You can vary the recipe to make dish soap (use a 0% superfat), make a luxury bar with a 20 -25% superfat or use something in between to make my award winning dog soap.
-It also makes THE most fantastic salt soap as seen in both images below.

-Coconut oil gives a very hard, long lasting, bubbly, deep cleaning bar of soap which is why it lends itself well to bathing dogs.
-It can be a little harsh on the skin as it is so deep cleaning but this is counteracted by upping the superfat considerably and it is probably the only soap I would even consider using this level of superfat for.
+I won't be talking too much about what superfatting is now but I do have a blog on the topic here.
 If superfatting is a new term for you it refers to the amount of free floating oils and butters left in your soap when the process is complete.

-You can find out more on the subject in thisblog.
+Coconut oil gives a very hard, long lasting, bubbly, deep cleaning bar of soap.
+It can be a little harsh on the skin as it is so deep cleaning but this is easily counteracted by upping the superfat considerably, 20 to 25% is normal and it is probably the only soap I would even consider using this level of superfat for.

 If you are ready to try making your own 100% coconut oil soap then try this recipe.